skojaku/digitalgarden/src/site/notes/Research-note/Network Science/Long term citation model.md

 $$
 Note that I follow the derivation by [a follow-up study](https://ojs.aaai.org/index.php/AAAI/article/view/8739), which amends a mathematical leap in [the original paper](https://www.science.org/doi/abs/10.1126/science.1237825).

+## Fitting algorithm

+Regarding the fitting algorithm, the original paper employes a least-squared fit (Equation 3 in the original paper).
+Alternatively, the maximum likelihood method can be used  [(see here)](https://drive.google.com/file/d/1BRfXVSbMV4SZy24PsP21KPidWnyppVCl/view?usp=sharing).

+Tthe long-term citation model is *overparameterized*.
+Each paper is characterized by three parameters, resulting in *3N* parameters to be estimated.
+Consequently, the long-term citaiton tends to overfit, especially for papers with few citations.

+Another approach is to formulate the estimation from a Bayesian perspective and introduce a prior that regulates the model's excessive fitting to data.
+See [a follow-up study](https://ojs.aaai.org/index.php/AAAI/article/view/8739).

 ##  Critiques
 The long-term citation model demonstrated an excellent predictive capacity of citations, which is later questioned [Comment on “Quantifying long-term scientific impact” | Science](https://www.science.org/doi/10.1126/science.1248770).